GavinHuttley/tib/source/seqcomp/pssm.rst

 At sequence position ``0``, we have base ``G``.
 This has the value of 0.0, so we stop.

 This raises the question of whether a ``G`` at index ``[0]`` is truly impossible?
 More likely, the 0 is due to the sample size of the experiment.
-One approach is to ad a small number to all elements.
+One approach is to add a "small" number to all elements.
 (This is akin to imagining the next observation would have been of the unobserved type.)
-Typically, a pseudocount ≤ 1 is chosen.
+This number is referred to as a pseudocount and typically, a pseudocount ≤ 1 is chosen.

 Adjusting the PWM with a pseudocount
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^